 A K education is challenging; we push our students to think critically about complex, real-world problems.
-While, ultimately, students are responsible for their own learning, they will have a whole team of people available to help them acclimate to K’s rigorous academics and grow into their potential.
+While, ultimately, students are responsible for their own learning, they will have a whole team of people available to help them acclimate to K’s academic caliber and grow into their potential.

 Professors and Teaching Assistants